segabl/pd2-streamlined-heisting/README.md

 - Removes heavy and medium hurt animations from heavy SWAT but scales their damage lower than their light counterparts
 - Improves the surrender presets, different enemies have different chances to surrender
 - Restores spawning voicelines for Bulldozers and Tasers and fixes Cloaker spawn noise for hosts
+- Makes the assault delay caused by having hostages scale with the amount of hostages (up to 8 hostages)

 ## Credits

 - ZEAL medic textures based on work by [Jarey_](https://modworkshop.net/user/1664)
+- Inspired by the early days of [fuglore's Hyper Heisting](https://modworkshop.net/mod/24337)